fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 If you're using git, you may want to ignore your `node_modules` folder with `echo "node_modules" >> .gitignore`.

+## Shimming Your Frameworks

-You'll probably want to use `browserify-shim` to shim jQuery and your JavaScript framework.
-To do that, you just set up your `package.json` like so.
-Now you can do `var $ = require('jquery')`.
-The process is the same to add any other library.
+You'll probably want to use `browserify-shim` to shim jQuery and your JavaScript framework so that you can write `var $ = require('jquery')` into your code.
+We'll use jQuery here, but the process is the same for any other library (Angular, Ember, Backbone, React, etc.).
+To set it up, modify your `package.json` like so:

 ```json
 {